FreeLANMan/RealMoon/README.md

 Tips:
 - Use the airpump to eliminate the vacuum inside a building.
-- Use the aircompressor to recharge the air tanks
+- Use the aircompressor to recharge the air tanks.
+- Soil become gravel in contact with vacuum.